i3D-net/ONE-GameHosting-SDK/readme.md

 The doxygen documentation is built automatically if cmake is able to find the doxygen installed on your system.

-By default, the tests will run as part of the build process.
-Set `RUN_TEST_AFTER_BUILD` to false to disable this behavior.

 ## Clean build

-In order to make a clean build & delete the `build` folder & recreate it empty.
-It'll purge any previous `cmake` cache & previous build artefacts.
+In order to make a clean build, delete the `build` folder.
+This removes all purge previous `cmake` configuration and build artifacts.

 ## IDE Support